Wednesday, December 6, 2023

 Once the prohibition has been gone long enough, the words' power will diminish.

 In the high school portion of my teaching career I formulated a policy on the goodness or badness of words based on their usefulness.
-Plethora I identified as a bad word because it’s ugly and show-offy, making its common synonyms more useful.
+"Plethora" I identified as a bad word because it’s ugly and show-offy, making its common synonyms more useful.
 When we read an Anglo-Saxon bad word in literature, I encouraged students to assess the word's usefulness in its context.
 Words are either useful or they're not.
 They are useful if they carry meaning and force; they are not useful if they don’t.
 If I have to hear “motherfucker” all fucking day, that phrase is not useful.
 If it's only once in a while, well….

 Saturday, June 24, 2023